1974 Brandenburg tornado: Tornado summary

+Remains of a house that was completely swept away in Brandenburg, with heavily debarked trees and shrubbery in the foreground.

 The Brandenburg tornado, which produced F5 damage and took 31 lives, touched down in Breckinridge County around 3:25 pm CDT and followed a 32 mi path.
 The tornado first moved across the north edge of Hardinsburg, inflicting F3 damage to homes at that location.
 The tornado quickly became violent as it moved into Meade County, producing F4 damage as it passed north of Irvington, sweeping away numerous homes in this rural area.
 Vehicles were thrown hundreds of yards from residences and mangled, and a few were completely wrapped around trees.
 One home that was swept away sustained total collapse of a poured concrete walk-out basement wall.
 A news photographer reported that the tornado "left no grass" as it crossed KY 79 in this area, and canceled checks from near Irvington were later found in Ohio.
 Past Irvington, the tornado tore directly through Brandenburg at F5 intensity, completely leveling and sweeping away numerous homes, some of which were well-built and anchor-bolted.
 The town's downtown area was also devastated with 18 of the fatalities occurring along Green Street alone.
 Trees and shrubbery in town were debarked and stripped, extensive wind-rowing of debris occurred, and numerous vehicles were destroyed as well, some of which had nothing left but the frame and tires.
 A curtain rod was found speared deeply into the trunk of one tree in town.
 Several tombstones in the Cap Anderson cemetery were toppled and broken, and some were displaced a small distance.
 Exiting Brandenburg, the tornado crossed into Indiana producing F4 damage there before dissipating.
 The same storm would later produce tornadoes in the Louisville metro area.